 This is a 3D printed LED lamp project that looks like a giant knob.
 Turn it, and watch it glow from the inside.

-This instructable is meant to be a companion to the webinar series I'll be hosting starting March 15.
-Design Now: Hour of Making in Motion will focus on mechanical assemblies and integrating electronic parts in Fusion 360.
-Follow this link to register for free.
+This instructable is a companion to the webinar series I hosted in March of 2017.
+Design Now: Hour of Making in Motion focused on mechanical assemblies and integrating electronic parts in Fusion 360.
+You can watch the full webinar video here:

 Step 1: Tools and Materials